uaauaguga/CMDTarget/README.md

 - `weights`: weights of energy scores and hfq scores
 - `denoise`: parameter for denoising
 - `steps`: steps to run. one or more steps can be specified.
-  - "marker detection": detect phyloegentic marker
+  - "marker detection": detect phylogenetic marker
   - "single species scoring": scoring binding using single species mode
   - "comparative denoising": run comparative denoising. as this step depends on "marker detection" and "single species scoring", if only specify this step, the other two steps will be called